Iman Ali

 Iman Ali (born 19 December 1980) is a Pakistani actress and model who is best known for her work in Urdu films.
-Ali made her film debut with a leading role in the 2007 thriller Khuda Kay Liye, for which she won a Lux Style Award for Best Actress.
+Ali made her film debut with a leading role in the 2007 drama film Khuda Kay Liye, for which she won a Lux Style Award for Best Actress.
 In films, she has also starred as the main female lead in the 2016 biographical drama Mah e Mir, and had a supporting role in the 2011 social drama Bol.

 Early life

 Iman Ali was born on 19 December 1980 in Lahore, Punjab in Pakistan to actors Abid Ali and Humaira Ali.
 Her father was from Gujranwala.

 Career

 Ali first appeared in the serial Dil Dekay Jaien Gay followed by Arman, Kismat, Woh Tees Din, Pehla Pyar, and Kuch Log Roth Kar Bhi.
 In addition, she starred alongside Shehzad Roy in the first episode of the TV serial "Chal Parha", which aired on Geo News in 2013.

 In 2003, Ali appeared in Ishq, Mohabbat Apna Pan, also known as Anarkali video, in a seven-minute music video directed by Shoaib Mansoor.
 She followed this with the leading role in Zoheb Hassan's television series Kismat.
 Later, she co-hosted the Lux Style Awards in 2005 and appeared in some more television productions, which ended in 2006 after her breakthrough into films.

 In 2007, Ali made her film debut in Shoaib Mansoor's Khuda Kay Liye opposite Shaan, Fawad Khan, and Naseeruddin Shah for which she received the Lux Style Awards for 'Best Actress' in 2008.
 She appeared in a supporting role in Shoaib Mansoor's second film, Bol, opposite Humaima Malik, Atif Aslam, and Mahira Khan.

 In 2015, Ali appeared in the lead role in Anjum Shehzad's Mah e Mir opposite Fahad Mustafa and Sanam Saeed.
 She next starred in the film Tich Button as Leena, which began production in 2019 and was released in November 2022.